emmanuelchauvin/french-albert/README.md

 Here the overal results:
 1. With FastText the result reached    : 85%
 1. With BERT large the result reached  : 86.5%
-1. With ALBERT base the result reached : 88.5%
+1. With French-ALBERT base the result reached : 88.5%

 You can find some detailled explanations on a news we wrote on Linkedin [here](https://www.linkedin.com/pulse/un-exemple-de-cas-dusage-du-traitement-langage-naturel-chauvin/?trackingId=fmFsSTHhRnSJFAekFfhR%2Bw%3D%3D).